 Events

 Protocol events are emitted in transaction logs.
-The SDK provides an EventSubscriber that can listen, deserialize, and emit events to your app.
+The SDK provides an EventSubscriber that can listen, deserialize, and emit events to your app in real-time.

 import { EventSubscriber } from "@drift-labs/sdk";